Landscape Architecture Research

 For All

-When community stakeholders and advocates, elected officials, government agencies, and environmental coalitions need data and guidance for outdoor spaces, they turn to the experts in the UF Department of Landscape Architecture.
+When community stakeholders and advocates, elected officials, government agencies, and environmental coalitions need data and guidance for outdoor spaces, they turn to the experts at the UF Department of Landscape Architecture.

 Our researchers actively explore issues related to changing climate, tourism, landscape conservation, tropical and sub-tropical landscapes, coastal community resilience, sustainable landscape infrastructure, and more.
-Our faculty and students harness the latest technologies, including geographic information systems (GIS), digital twin technology, and ethnographic research methods.
-They collaborate on projects using artificial intelligence to make new discoveries.
+Our faculty and students harness the latest technologies, including geographic information systems (GIS), digital twin technology, ethnographic research methods, and artificial intelligence to make new discoveries.

 Methods of Engagement